GLOBAL MARKETS-Stocks, dollar stumble ahead of Fed, BOJ meetings

 warrant another hit of stimulus.

-"We've had a strong 20 days (in Japan) and now is the point
+"We've had a strong 20 days and now is the point where the